Here's a cool, never-reprinted tale about a nuclear energy-created mutant...

 Look carefully at the artwork, because someone you might not realize apparently contributed to it...

-The Grand Comics Database lists Leonard Starr as the artist for this tale from Ziff-Davis' Amazing Adventures #3 (1951).
+The Grand Comics Database lists Leonard Starr as the artist for this story from Ziff-Davis' Amazing Adventures #3 (1951).

-But the "camera angles" and figures don't look like his work from the period. as seen HERE and HERE.
+But many of the "camera angles" and figures don't look like his work from the period. as seen HERE and HERE!

-IMHO, the layouts were done by none other than Jack Kirby!
+IMHO, some of the layouts were done by none other than Jack Kirby!

 Everything fits Kirby's layout and figure-posing style and Starr was doing occasional work for the Simon & Kirby studio at the time.